Neural 3D Video Synthesis from Multi-view Video: : Dynamic Neural Radiance Fields

-\paragraph{\textbf{Sampling Based on Global Median Maps (DyNeRF-ISG)}} For each ground truth video, we first calculate the global median value of each ray across time $\overline{\mathbf{C}}(\mathbf{r}) = \underset{t\in \mathcal{T}}{\mathrm{median}}\;\mathbf{C}^{(t)}(\mathbf{r})$ and cache the global median image.
-During training, we compare each frame to the global median image and compute the residual.
-We choose a robust norm of the residuals to balance the contrast of weight.
-The norm measures the transformed values by a non-linear transfer function $\psi(\cdot)$ that is parameterized by $\gamma$ to adjust the sensitivity at various ranges of variance:

-Here, $\psi(x; \gamma) = \frac{x^2}{x^2 + \gamma^2}$ is the Geman-McLure robust function \cite{geman1985bayesian} applied element-wise.
-Intuitively, a larger $\gamma$ will lead to a high probability to sample the time-variant region, and $\gamma$ approaching zero will approximate uniform sampling. $\overline{\mathbf{C}}(\mathbf{r})$ is a representative image across time, which can also take other forms such as a mean image.
-We empirically validated that using a median image is more effective to handle high frequency signal of moving regions across time, which helps us to approach sharp results faster during training.

-\paragraph{\textbf{Sampling Based on Temporal Difference (DyNeRF-IST)}} An alternative strategy, DyNeRF-IST, calculates the residuals by considering two nearby frames in time $t_i$ and $t_j$.
-In each training iteration we load two frames within a 25-frame distance, $|t_i-t_j|\leq 25$.
-In this strategy, we focus on sampling the pixels with largest temporal difference.
-We calculate the residuals between the two frames, averaged over the 3 color channels

-To ensure that we do not sample pixels whose values changed due to spurious artifacts, we clamp $\mathbf{W}^{(t_i)}(\mathbf{r})$ with a lower-bound $\alpha$, which is a hyper-parameter.
-Intuitively, a small value of $\alpha$ would favor highly dynamic regions, while a large value would assign similar importance to all rays.

-\paragraph{\textbf{Combined Method (DyNeRF-IS$^\star\!$})} We empirically observed that training DyNeRF-ISG with a high learning rate leads to very quick recovery of dynamic detail, but results in some jitter across time.
+We empirically observed that training DyNeRF-ISG with a high learning rate leads to very quick recovery of dynamic detail, but results in some jitter across time.
 On the other hand, training DyNeRF-IST with a low learning rate produces a smooth temporal sequence which is still somewhat blurry.
-Thus, we combine the benefits of both methods in our final strategy, DyNeRF-IS$^\star$, which first obtains sharp details via DyNeRF-ISG and then smoothens the temporal motion via DyNeRF-IST.
+Thus, we combine the benefits of both methods in our final strategy, DyNeRF-IS$^\star$ (referred as DyNeRF in later sections), which first obtains sharp details via DyNeRF-ISG and then smoothens the temporal motion via DyNeRF-IST.
+We explain the details of the three strategies in the \textit{Supp.
+Mat.} All importance sampling methods assume a static camera rig.